Why Venezuelans are returning to the country after historic exodus

 enterprise

-In May, the Venezuelan government announced that it had repatriated 264 Venezuelans who were in Peru, through the government’s “Plan back to the homeland” program, which took effect in 2018 to facilitate the return of emigrants.
+In May, the Venezuelan government announced that it had repatriated 264 Venezuelans who were in Peru, through the government’s “Plan back to the homeland” program, which came into effect in 2018 to facilitate the return of emigrants.

 According to the government, since the program was created in 2018, around 30,000 Venezuelans from 20 countries have returned to the country.